-Windows Software Agent: The Windows Software Agent installs on Windows 8/10 (64-bits) desktops.
+Windows Software Agent: The Windows Software Agent is installed on Windows 8/10 (64-bits) desktops.
 The Windows Software Agent is perfect for Windows Desktop for both on-premise and remote workers.
 It can be massively installed with automatic deployment tools and it is completely transparent to the end-user.
 However, it has some limitations which does not make it the perfect choice for servers.
 Learn how to install in the Windows Obkio Agent Installation Guide.

 Docker Software Agent: For people familiar with Docker, there is a Dockerhub Image that is available.
 The image can be used with or without permanent storage which makes it perfect for container infrastructures such as Kubernetes, Docker Swarm, AWS ECS, etc. It can also be used on any desktop or server running Docker containers.
 Learn how to install in the Docker Obkio Agent Installation Guide.

 The hardware appliance is plug-and-play and perfect for branch offices where IT servers are no longer present.
 There are only two cables to plug per hardware appliance: Power & Ethernet.
 There is no configuration to do on the hardware appliance by itself since everything is done in the Obkio App.
 The association (or pairing) between the hardware appliance and the agent is done with a serial number that is printed on the hardware appliance.
 Learn how to install in the Hardware Agent Installation Guide.

-There are three different hardware appliances available to purchase on the Obkio Store:
+Here's one hardware appliance available to purchase on the Obkio Store: